-On April 24, 2012, the Board of Directors approved a stock repurchase program that provides for the repurchase of up to \$25 million of the Company's outstanding common stock during the term of the program, which expires 18 months from Board approval.
-On January 28, 2013, our Board of Directors approved a \$75 million increase to our existing \$25 million stock repurchase program.
+On April 24, 2012, the Board of Directors approved a stock repurchase program that provided for the repurchase of up to \$25 million of the Company's outstanding common stock during the term of the program.
+On January 28, 2013, our Board of Directors approved a \$75 million increase to the existing \$25 million stock repurchase program.
 On February 19, 2013, the Board approved a further \$35 million increase to the program upon the closing of a sale of the Company's cable access HFC business.
-The Board has authorized aggregate repurchases under the program of \$135 million, approximately \$32 million of which had been utilized for repurchases as of March 29, 2013.
+On July 16, 2013, the Board approved a further \$85 million increase to the program, resulting in an aggregate of \$220 million in purchases approved under the program.